ncredinburgh/JavaForSmallTeams/tests/900_testing_FAQS.md

 http://www.jqno.nl/equalsverifier/

-It checks that a class fulfils the hashcode-equals contract with a single line test that is trivial to write:
+It checks that a class fulfills the hashcode-equals contract with a single line test that is trivial to write:

 ```java
   @Test